Organization:Mansfield Richland County Public Library

 - Conduct in-depth and skilled reader’s advisory services using resources and materials in a variety of formats.

-- Conduct collection maintenance in assigned areas of the collection by conducting collection analysis, evaluating existing materials, removing out of date or worn materials, and verifying physical labeling and catalog record accuracy.
+- Conduct collection maintenance and development in assigned areas of the collection by identifying new and additional materials, evaluating existing materials, removing out of date or worn materials, and verifying physical labeling and catalog record accuracy.

 - Assist with daily shelving, straightening, and shelf reading.